strongloop/strong-globalize/README.md

 - replace `console` with `g`
 - replace `process.stdout` with `g`
 - wrap `new Date()` with `g.d()`
-- then, run `slt-globalize -e` to exract and `slt-globalize -t` to machine translate the string resource.
+- then, run `slt-globalize -e` to extract and `slt-globalize -t` to machine translate the string resource.

 ```js
 	var express = require('express');